 Although this sounds really nice, it is not as easy as it sounds.
 Many young companies have tried to build their email marketing list this way and barely anyone signed up.
 The reason is, if you offer early access to something no one knows, it is really hard to get people to sign up.
 The reason I signed up for Canva for work is that I already know, trust and love the original Canva.

-The ebook “The Social Traffic Code” comes with a bonus chapter on email marketing and sales funnels!
+Learn how to get traffic, leads and customers from social media with the ebook “The Social Traffic Code.”
+It comes with a bonus chapter on email marketing and sales funnels!

 4) Converting a Social audience to a newsletter list

 This is actually interconnected with the other ideas to build your newsletter list.
 You can use your social channels to drive traffic to your blog and then to get people to sign up for your newsletter.
 You can also offer your free gift to your social audience.
 You can do that with tweets, Facebook updates, Twitter direct messages or even via Facebook ads.
 In the end your goal is to get as many (targeted) people as possible to be aware of your free offer and to want your free offer enough to be willing to give you their email address in return.

 Any audience you already have, can serve as a push channel for building your email marketing.
 If you are a famous speaker, collect email addresses at your speaking events.
 If you are a guest blogger, add your free offer in your author bio, etc.

 If you already have an audience, building an email list is much easier

 Already having an audience somewhere is vastly helpful for building your email list.
 Only keep in mind, that it is nice to have a great offer or concept to recruit people to your list.
 The hard fact is: if no one knows about your great idea, no one will take you up on it – simply because they do not know your offer is out there.

 And if people tell you traffic would not be the important number, audience would be: Simply keep in mind, that an audience does not emerge from thin air, you need to grow it and traffic is a first step on your way to building an audience.